Lumavate-Team/documentation/docs/3-CLI.rst

 Rm
 ++

- Deletes a version from a componentset container.
+ Deletes a version from a component set container.

  Example: